-The primary focus of this programme is the development of skilful community, youth and family workers.
-Work with Communities, Youth and Families is a distinctive body of practice held together by a commitment to a set of shared values: participation, inclusion, empowerment, partnership and learning.
-The Community, Youth and Families programme is routed in a community development tradition, which is distinct from social work and formal education pedagogies and practice.
-The task of community, youth and family work is to plan, provide, manage and evaluate appropriate experiences of learning, challenge and reflection through working in a way that aims for social justice and community-led transformation.
+The primary focus of this programme is the professional formation of youth & community workers.
+Youth & community work is a distinctive body of professional practice held together by a commitment to a set of shared values: participation, inclusion, empowerment, partnership and learning.
+The task of youth work is to plan, provide, manage and evaluate appropriate experiences of learning, challenge and reflection.
+The knowledge, skills, behaviours and attitudes to deliver this work form the bedrock of this course.